pitosalas/cleancont/output/2004-05-20-words-do-matter-part-deux.md

 ---
 title: "Words do matter, Part Deux"
 subtitle: "I don’t know, this seems to be a topic near and dear to my heart!
-Thanks to [Eric Heels ](http://www..."
+Thanks to Eric Heels"
 category: "298"
 tags: []
 date: "2004-05-20"